gvwilson/sensibleadventures/nardica/nardica.md

 Huh."
 He put the rag back in his pocket and began limping toward the *Guinevere*.

-"But what happened?"
+"What happened?"
 Iffy asked as she fell into step beside him.
 "Was someone really tryin' to break into your room?
+Were they from the *Taroona*?
 Did you get punched up?
 An' what's wrong with your leg?"

-"Oh, everything had mostly sorted itself out by the time I got there," Wales said vaguely.
+"Oh, everything was mostly sorted out by the time I got there," Wales said vaguely.
 "And my leg's bothered me for years.
 I keep meaning to get it looked at,